FAIR PRACTICE CODE OF MELKER FINANCE AND LEASING PRIVATE LIMITED

 - Disbursement of amount of loans sanctioned may be made available to the borrowers on demand subject to completion of all formalities including execution of loan documents.

-- Change in the interest rates and service charges shall be made applicable prospectively.
-The loan agreement shall contain a specific clause in this regard.
+- Change in the interest rates and service charges shall be made applicable prospectively and with approval of the company Board of Directors.

 - The company shall release all securities on repayment of all dues or on realisation of the outstanding amount of loan subject to any legitimate right or lien for any other claim the company may have against borrower.